 So how did I end up studying IPE?
 Essentially, the US financial crisis and Ron Paul pushed me over the edge.
 I became fascinated by the criticisms of the Federal Reserves' crisis policies (of which Ron Paul was the standard bearer).
 For one, did the Fed contribute to the housing bubble?
 Were the Fed's monetary policy innovations making the crisis worse?
 I was surprised by how many personal friends seemed to embrace Paul's anti-Fed rhetoric (and embrace of the gold standard).
 So, the game was on.
 And I was hooked.
 And they are all wrong, by the way.

 Aside from academic pursuits, I love astronomy and vow to someday own a telescope sufficient to observe the spiral arms of Andromeda.
 I love sports (and am a devout Green Bay Packers fan), and enjoy most athletic activities (I am a ToughMudder).
-I have a wonderful family, a wife with 3 amazing** kids.
+I have a wonderful family, a wife with 5* amazing** kids.

 ** This adjective is usually correct.
 In expectation, this is a correct statement.